Hydrotoast/mrepl.vim/README.md

 Note that `{repl_bufname}` may be tab-completed.

-To evaluate lines in the bound REPL, we use the default bindings.
+To evaluate lines in the bound REPL, we use the default operator mappings.

-- `<leader>re`.
-Evaluates the line under the cursor in the REPL.
+- `<leader>re{motion}`.
+Evaluates the text moved over in the REPL.
 - `<leader>re`.
-Evaluates the selected lines in the REPL.
+Evaluates the visual selection in the REPL.

 See the **Configuration** section to configure the `<leader>` key.